 On a monthly basis, we estimate certain expenses in an effort to record those expenses in the period incurred.
 Our most material estimates include domestic freight expenses, self-insurance costs, store-level operating expenses, such as property taxes and utilities, and certain other expenses, such as legal reserves.
 Our freight and store-level operating expenses are estimated based on current activity and historical trends and results.
 Our workers' compensation and general liability insurance accruals are recorded based on actuarial valuations which are adjusted at least annually based on a review performed by a third-party actuary.
 These actuarial valuations are estimates based on our historical loss development factors.
 Certain other expenses are estimated and recorded in the periods that management becomes aware of them.
 The related accruals are adjusted as management's estimates change.
-Differences in management's estimates and assumptions could result in an accrual materially different from the calculated accrual.
-Our experience has been that some of our estimates are too high and others are too low.
+Differences in management's estimates are too low.
 Historically, the net total of these differences has not had a material effect on our financial condition or results of operations.
-Our legal proceedings are described in Note 4 of the Consolidated Financial Statements.
-The outcome of litigation, particularly class or collective action lawsuits, is difficult to assess, quantify or predict.
+Our legal proceedings are described in Item 3 "Legal Proceedings" beginning on page 14 of this Form 10-K. The outcome of litigation, particularly class or collective action lawsuits, is difficult to assess, quantify or predict.